 Hotel Front Desk / Guest Services Skills List

-Hotel front desk employees (also known as guest services employees) are responsible for making sure guests have a pleasant experience at a hotel.
-This typically involves checking in and out guests, taking reservations, and answering any questions the guests may have.
+Hotel front desk employees (also known as guest services employees) are responsible for making sure each guest has a pleasant experience at a hotel.
+This typically involves checking in and checking out guests, taking reservations, and answering any questions the guests may have.

 Finally, you can use these skill words in your interview.
-Make sure you have at least one example for a time you demonstrated each of the top skills listed here.
+Make sure you have at least one example for a time you demonstrated some of your top skills.

-The front desk of a hotel requires many different skills, and the details can vary, depending on how the hotel is organized (your job may or may not include carrying guests’ bags for example) and what market the hotel servers.
-Nevertheless, there are some skills that all front-desk employees need.
-Here are four of them.
+The front desk position at a hotel requires many different skills, and the details can vary depending on how the hotel is organized (your job may or may not include carrying guests’ bags, for example) and what market the hotel serves.
+Nevertheless, there are some skills that all front desk employees need.

-Communication is critical for a hotel front desk employee.
+Communication is critical for hotel front desk employees.
 They speak with guests in person and over the phone all day, so it is important that they speak clearly and maintain a positive tone.

 A front desk employee is typically the first person a guest sees upon entering a hotel.
 Therefore, front desk workers have to be extremely welcoming.
 A good guest services employee greets every guest with a smile and a friendly word.